rails/rails-docs-server/README.md

 set -gx PATH $HOME/.rvm/bin $PATH
 ```

+## Nokogiri

+You might need to do `bundle config build.nokogiri --use-system-libraries` on macOS to have nokogiri compile.

 ## Deployment

 Just push to `master`.
 The cron job in the docs server pulls before invoking